UCL/captallite/README.md

 **What is Captallite**
-Captallite is a crowdsourcing platform to connect with people on the ground and instantly turn past and new photos into maps.
+Captallite is a crowdsourcing platform to connect with people on the ground and instantly turn old and new photos into maps.

 Captallite Business Mappers are people on the ground who earn money creating maps with Captallite.